Does Homeowners Insurance Cover Home Improvements?

 • Bath/kitchen remodel: If you upgrade your bath or kitchen with high-value material such as granite or marble, your home’s replacement cost coverage increases.

-How to ensure your home renovations are covered
+How to make sure your home insurance covers renovations

-Home renovation sites are exposed to increased risk, and you’ll want to protect your home and the improvements you’ve made.
+Home renovation sites have an increased risk to various perils, and you’ll want to protect your home and the improvements you’ve made.
 Here are some ways to guarantee your homeowners policy covers your home renovation projects.[1]

 Tell your insurer